shibbir-ahmad24/EdTech-LLM-Question-Answering-System-with-Google-PaLM-LangChain/README.md

 **Data-Driven Insights:** Enables analysis of student queries to identify content gaps and improve course offerings.

-Credits:

-**CodeBasics YouTube Tutorial:** For providing the foundational knowledge and guidance used to develop this project.
+Thanks to CodeBasics YouTube Tutorial For providing the foundational knowledge and guidance used to develop this project.